Lalit439cs/multi-agent-task-solver/README.md

 -   **Simple UI interaction interface**

 These trade-offs allowed for rapid iteration and delivery of a working proof-of-concept while maintaining code quality and core functionality.
 Also, Friday was also a normal working day at current company.

+## Cascading Web Search Strategy

+The system implements an intelligent multi-provider web search with automatic fallback for maximum reliability:

+### Search Provider Hierarchy

+1. **Tavily API** (Primary - Premium)
+   - High-quality, curated search results
+   - Best for accurate, up-to-date information
+   - Requires: `TAVILY_API_KEY` in `.env`

+2. **Perplexity AI** (Secondary - AI-Powered)
+   - AI-enhanced search with source citations
+   - Provides contextual summaries
+   - Requires: `PERPLEXITY_API_KEY` in `.env`

+3. **DuckDuckGo** (Final Fallback - Free)
+   - No API key required
+   - Reliable basic web search
+   - Rate-limited but includes retry logic

+### How It Works

+When a researcher agent needs to perform a web search:
+1. Attempts Tavily first (if configured) for premium results
+2. Falls back to Perplexity (if configured) if Tavily fails
+3. Uses DuckDuckGo as the final fallback option
+4. Each provider has error handling and retry logic
+5. Returns graceful error messages if all providers fail

+This cascading approach ensures maximum uptime and result quality while maintaining flexibility for different deployment scenarios (free tier vs. premium APIs).

 ## Avoiding Hallucination and Repetition